Skip to main content

 export AWS_CONFIG_FILE=/mnt/c/Users/alex/.aws/config

-Now, verify the environment variables are set
+Now, source the file into your current shell environment and verify the environment variables are set

 source ~/.bashrc